tomara-x/csound-proot-distro-recipe/README.md

 #to run fedora with the same home folder of termux and in isolation from the rest of the system you can use the command 'dora' after this
 alias dora='proot-distro login fedora --termux-home --isolated'

-# to run the 2 commands (starting pulseaudio and logging into fedora) in one command
-alias plsdora='pls && dora'
 ```
 (These are totally optional, they're just for easy access.
 Change them up as you'd like.
 Also you'll need to logout (ctrl+d) and reopen termux for them to take effect)